-Specifically, I am speaking about the exhaustion that comes from believing that God is mad at us; that God is constantly looking down on us noticing all of our shortcomings; that God is continually pointing out how much we do not measure up.
+Specifically, I am speaking about the exhaustion that comes from believing that God is mad at us.
+Or I am speaking about the exhaustion that comes from thinking that God is constantly looking down on us noticing all of our shortcomings or pointing out how much we do not measure up.

 Divine Anger and Human Fear

 I think a lot of people, perhaps even most people, who take their faith seriously worry at some point or another that God is mad at them.

 Some of our fear is completely understandable and comes from a healthy conception of God.
 God, after all, is this vast, mysterious, and perfect Being.
 It is right to feel some fear and awe in the face of such a Being.

 On the other hand, too often distorted religious teachings cultivate an unhealthy fear of God.